 Using hard-typing (strong-typing), the feature type is assigned or determined first, then the necessary properties listed and values provided.
 This is the usual GML encoding pattern.

 When applying a full soft-typing (weak-typing) pattern, a generic feature has generic properties, and maybe a property that specifies (or refines) the feature-type itself.
-For maximum flexibility the feature has an unlimited number of properties which are soft-typed themselves.
+For maximum flexibility the feature has an unlimited number of properties that are soft-typed themselves.
 In an XML implementation this leads to less tidy instances, where semantic information occurs as element and attribute values rather than in tag names.

 It is usual for a domain model to contain a mix of soft and hard typing, determined by how much is known a priori, and how much flexibility the use cases require.
 The soft-typing approach is particularly suitable for domains where the classification of items of interest emerges from their properties, or where varying or evolving classification methodologies apply.